vermaankit2005/Oauth2-and-OIDC-with-Spring-Security/README.md

 # Spring Boot OAuth2/OIDC POC with Keycloak & GitHub

-This project implements a secure, production-ready authentication architecture using the **BFF (Backend for Frontend)** pattern.
+This project implements a secure authentication architecture using the **BFF (Backend for Frontend)** pattern.
 It demonstrates how to secure a distributed system using industry-standard protocols (OAuth2/OIDC) without exposing sensitive tokens to the browser.

 ## 🧠 Core Concepts